-Beat butter and sugar
+- Beat butter and sugar

-    - Add the molasses egg, vanilla, pumpkin pie spice, and mix well.
+- Add the molasses egg, vanilla, and pumpkin pie spice, and mix well.

-    - Add the flour, baking powder, salt and blend until all combined.
+- Add the flour, baking powder, and salt and blend until all combined.

-    - Roll cookies on a floured surface and cut with gingerbread boy cookie cutter
+- Roll cookies on a floured surface and cut with a gingerbread boy cookie cutter

 - Place each tray of cut-out cookies in the fridge for 10 minutes or until chilled

-    - Bake at 400 degrees for 7-9 minutes or until edges are firm and lightly golden.
+- Bake at 400 degrees for 7-9 minutes or until the edges are firm and lightly golden.

 - Remove from baking sheets after a minute and once they are completely cooled.